muchemiphilip/Kafka-Streams-Topology/README.md

 # Kafka-Streams-Topology

-##A real-time Kafka Streams Topology implementation
+## A real-time Kafka Streams Topology implementation

-###This is a real-time Kafka Stream Application that perfoms the following ETL Operation
+### This is a real-time Kafka Stream Application that perfoms the following ETL Operation, The Invoice data is provided by a random Invoice Simulator that persists the data to a Kafka Topic.

 1. Select Invoices where DeliveryType = "HOME-DELIVERY" and push them to the shipment service queue.